 Troubleshooting and FAQ

-This page covers a variety of topics falling under addressing specific errors, more general how to, and then tips/about.
+This page covers a variety of topics, from addressing specific errors, general how to, and tips/about.

 Errors and Solutions